zhanzhan1848/OpenGL_Renderer/README.md

 # OpenGL_Renderer

-Opengl Rasterisation renderer
+This is a opengl Rasterisation renderer

-This is a Qt Creator project.Requires Qt 5.12 or newer
+Requires Qt 5.12 or newer